 Thus, to be fully safe and responsible, you both have to be confident that you and your partner are STI-free before you engage in intercourse without any kind of protection.
 This can be done by having regular STI tests and being in an exclusive sexual relationship.

-Care for your private in the best way that you can!
-Check out these products to make intimate moments safer and more fun for you and your partner.
+Care for your intimate parts in the best way that you can!
+Check out the products below to make intimate moments safer and more fun for you and your partner.

 Author: Richard Martin